Saikat2407/OPPS-/README.md

 Encapsulation is also a feature of OOPS.
 It hides the code and data into a single entity or unit so that the data can be protected from the outside world.

+### Public, Private and Protected - access modifier

+1. [x] Public - you can access the method or data type from anywhere.
+2. [x] Private - When a member is marked as private, it can only be accessed within the class in which it is defined. we can use getter and setter method to access private access modifier.
+3. [x] Protected - When a member is marked as protected, it can be accessed by any subclass of the class in which it is defined, regardless of the package in which the subclass is located.

+what if any access modifier is not present?

+* If no access modifier is specified for a class member (field, method, or nested class), then it is given the default access level.
+In Java, the default access level is package-private.

+* Members can be accessed within the same package as the class in which they are defined, but not outside that package.
+This means that any other class in a different package will not be able to access or modify